 The larva begins its transformation into a pupa by rounding up into a barrel shape.
 This process usually starts about 1 hour after parturition.

-Over the space of a few hours the pupa hardens and darkens until it is a dark purplish-brown colour.
+Over the space of a few hours the pupa hardens, darkens and becomes smooth-surfaced, with the segmentation becoming less obvious.
 The hard outer casing of the pupa is termed the puparium.

 5. Eclosion (Emergence from the puparium)

 About one month after pupation, the fully developed adult breaks out of the puparium with the aid of an inflatable balloon-like structure on its head called the ptilinum.

 This event takes place very quickly and from the moment the puparium starts twitching to the fly scuttling away from the empty shell is at most 5 seconds, and is often over a lot quicker!

 Newly-emerged Tsetse flies are often known as spider-forms due to their movements being reminiscent of a running spider.

 Once it has escaped the confines of its subterranean pupal case, the soft-bodied fly pushes its way through the soil towards the surface by a combination of thoracic and abdominal contractions (not too dissimilar from the movement of larvae), and, when it encounters resistance from an obstruction, repeatedly inflating the ptilinum in a series of pulses to provide extra force.